mennaahmed19llll-ai/turtlebot_operation_Menna/README.md

 ## Demo

-For the demo, the TurtleBot simulation is run together with the controller node.

-The robot uses the LiDAR data to detect obstacles and publishes movement commands to `/cmd_vel`.
-The `/set_direction` service can be called from another terminal to change the robot's direction while the program is running.
+For the demo, the TurtleBot simulation and the controller are run together.
+The robot uses the LiDAR readings to detect obstacles, and the `/set_direction` service can be used to change its direction.